PyCQA/autoflake/README.md

                         remove all unused imports (not just those from the standard library) --ignore-init-module-imports
-                        exclude __init__.py when removing unused imports --remove-duplicate-keys
+                        exclude __init__.py when removing unused imports --ignore-pass-statements
+                        keep all `pass` statements --ignore-pass-after-docstring
+                        keep `pass` statements after a new line ending on """ --remove-duplicate-keys
                         remove all duplicate keys in objects --remove-unused-variables